tugboat/pakyow-web/manual/03 Views.markdown

 <h2 id="section_3.2">3.2 Data Informed</h2>

 Views are informed of the data they present.
 This is accomplished with the itemprop attribute.
-Let's say we have some HTML that represents a contact:
+In the following example the view represents the full_name and email of the contact data type:

     <div class="contact">
       <span itemprop="contact[full_name]">John Doe</span>
       <a itemprop="contact[email]">johndoe@gmail.com</a>
     </div>

-In this example the view represents two pieces of data from the Contact model: full_name and email.

 Form fields can be informed using the "name" attribute.
 The following are identical:

     <input type="text" name="contact[full_name]">
     <input type="text" itemprop="contact[full_name]">

+This is how connections are made between front-end and back-end.
 See [View Logic > Binding](#section_6.3) for more information on how objects are bound to views.

-<h2 id="section_3.3">3.3 AJAX & Partial Content</h2>
+<h2 id="section_3.3">3.3 AJAX &amp; Partial Content</h2>

 It's often necessary to request content only for part of a view (say for replacing content via AJAX).
 This is easy in Pakyow.
 Just set the '_container' parameter in your AJAX request to the container you want content for.
 The response body will consist of only the content for the container requested.